ksss/freetype/README.md

 # FreeType

-FreeType is libfreetype wrapper using by ffi
+FreeType is freetype wrapper using by ffi

 ## Installation